World Academy of Science, Engineering and Technology

 The World Academy of Science, Engineering and Technology or WASET is a predatory publisher of open access academic journals.
-The publisher has been listed as a "potential, possible, or probable" predatory publisher by American library scientist Jeffrey Beall and is listed as such by the Max Planck Society and Stop Predatory Journals.
+The publisher has been listed as a "potential, possible, or probable" predatory publisher by American library scientist Jeffrey Beall and is listed as such by the Max Planck Society.
 WASET's estimated annual revenue in 2017 alone was over $4 million, with other estimates ranging from $8.9 million to $11.9 million for the years 2014 to 2019 combined.

 Conferences

 WASET has been accused of arranging predatory conferences, in order to artificially boost the academic credentials of presenters and paper submitters.
 It claims to organize several thousands of scientific conferences a year, using names that are the same or similar to real conferences organized by established scientific groups.
 WASET also appears to operate the website "Conference Index", which claims to be a database of international conferences but only lists events from WASET.

 Legitimate conferences have publicly warned of identically named, fake WASET conferences.
 In 2015, the University of Toronto released a "scam advisory" about a purported conference on their premises advertised by WASET.
 In 2018 WASET advertised 49,844 conferences, many of which share similar names.
 Hundreds of conferences may be scheduled for the same location on the same day.
 For example, 116 simultaneous scientific meetings were scheduled in a hotel in Rio de Janeiro in February 2016.

 The conferences are low-quality, described in one case as a "Potemkin village" and anyone can present a paper by simply paying the registration fee.
 Conferences are planned many years in advance.
 The website includes a section on "Featured Locations" featuring photos of popular tourist destinations.
 Names of researchers have been included as conference committee members, without their knowledge or consent.